Infinite Random Power Towers: The Inverse Question

-We do not necessarily have (\ref{rec}) implies (\ref{inv_eq}) because of the differentiation step.
-We do, however, have that (\ref{rec}) implies We will start by showing that if $p>0$ and $F(x)$ is a distribution function satisfying (\ref{rec}), then $K$ in the above equation is $0$, hence (\ref{inv_eq}) is satisfied by $F$, and we conclude that $F$ is the distribution function for the inverse tower distribution of $T$.
+We do not necessarily have (\ref{eq:inverse_equation_implication}) implies (\ref{eq:inverse_equation}) because of the differentiation step.
+We do, however, have that (\ref{eq:inverse_equation_implication}) implies We will start by showing that if $p>0$ and $F(x)$ is a distribution function satisfying (\ref{eq:inverse_equation_implication}), then $K$ in the above equation is $0$, hence (\ref{eq:inverse_equation}) is satisfied by $F$, and we conclude that $F$ is the distribution function for the inverse tower distribution of $T$.
 Observe that $p>0$ implies $\ilim x \frac{G(x)}{(\log x)^p} = 0$.
-If $F$ is distribution function, then in particular $|F(x)|\le1$, so we have Hence, to prove the theorem it suffices to show that there exists a distribution function satisfying (\ref{rec}) if and only if $0\le a \le a \le b < e$ and $p\ge \frac1{1-\log b}$.
+If $F$ is distribution function, then in particular $|F(x)|\le1$, so we have Hence, to prove the theorem it suffices to show that there exists a distribution function satisfying (\ref{eq:inverse_equation_implication}) if and only if $0\le a \le b < e$ and $p\ge \frac1{1-\log b}$.

 We first show this for $a=0$, then deal with the case of $a>0$.
 We note that when $a=0$, we must have $p>0$, because otherwise $x^{p-1}$ does not have a finite integral.
-Then, (\ref{rec}) gives us $F$ in closed form which is the form claimed in the theorem, but is not necessarily a distribution function.
+Then, (\ref{eq:inverse_equation_implication}) gives us $F$ in closed form which is the form claimed in the theorem, but is not necessarily a distribution function.
 If $b<1$, we observe that which means that $F(x)>1$ just below $b^{\frac1b}$, and therefore $F$ cannot be a distribution function, so for $a=0$ and $b<1$, $T$ does not have a tower distribution.
 If $b\ge 1$, we do have $F(x)\in[0,1]$ for all $x$, so it suffices to check whether $F$ is non-decreasing.
 Looking at the derivative, we can see that for $x\in(0,b^{\frac1b})$ so $F$ is non-decreasing if and only if $p-1-pb\log x\ge 0$ for all $x\in(0,b^{\frac1b})$.
 Since that is a decreasing function, it suffices to check at $x=b^{\frac1b}$, hence $F$ is a distribution function if and only if which is the claim of the theorem.
+Next, we deal with the case of $a>0$ and $1\in[a,b]$, after which we will conclude by showing that when $a>0$ and $1\notin[a,b]$, equation (\ref{eq:inverse_equation_implication}) has no solution, completing the proof of the theorem.